Tragedy by the Sea: Background

 On April 2, 1954, a 19-month-old boy named Michael went missing along the shore in Hermosa Beach, California.
 His parents, John and Lillian McDonald, were photographed standing on the beach after the disappearance.
 According to Lillian, the boy had wandered out of the family's yard.
 She called the police, and authorities began searching for the boy.
 A woman named Beverly Murdock ran to a police station to report that she spotted a baby in the ocean, in a seaweed patch.
 She described the boy's clothing and it matched what Lillian had told police.
-John McDonald ran back and forth on the beach and Lilian restrained him from dashing into the ocean.
+John McDonald ran back and forth on the beach and Lillian restrained him from dashing into the ocean.
 The boy was not immediately found, and the search was suspended that night.
 John and Lillian refused to leave the beach even when it became too dark to search.

 Description

 On the day of the boy's disappearance, Los Angeles Times photographer John L. Gaunt, Jr. was at his Hermosa Beach home when he heard a neighbor shout, "Something's happening on the beach!"
 Gaunt retrieved his camera, a Rolleiflex, and he ran to the beach.
 When he approached, he saw the young couple standing by the water's edge holding each other and he captured the image before the couple turned and walked away.
 Gaunt stated that his recollection is that he captured the image from 200 ft away and had his camera set at 1/250 of a second with the aperture set at f/16.

 The image, which Gaunt titled Tragedy by the Sea, was printed in the Los Angeles Times on April 3, 1954.
 At that time, the newspaper speculated that the boy might have been swept out to sea.
 The Pulitzer award earned Gaunt a monetary award.